 Everyone knows the Ctrl + Shift + C or the Ctrl + Shift + V for copy and pasting formats which help you to be more efficient when working in any application.
 How would you like to learn and explore other key essential shortcuts to speed up your tasks and workflows?
 Check out this 20 most relevant Windows shortcut keys for your daily work usage.

-1. Ctrl + Alt + Tab lets you observe all the apps that are currently opened on your desktop.
+1. Ctrl + Alt + Tab lets you observe all the apps that are currently open on your desktop.

 3. Windows Key + L allows you to lock your desktop while hiding whatever was displayed on the screen.
 To unlock your desktop, you must press Ctrl+Alt+Del, key in your password and press Enter.
 A particularly important shortcut to lock your workstation to prevent people from accessing your laptop while away for a break.